-Kathi believes that as central as the rehearsal process is to creating the theatrical experience, if artists do not reach out to and work with and in our communities, that experience only stays in the rehearsal room; if artists do not introduce youth to the best that theatre can be, then we have no future artists, audiences, advocates or funders; if the community is not engaged then there is no widespread support for telling our stories – “The play is the thing …”
+Kathi believes that if artists do not reach out and work with, and in, our communities, that experience only stays in the rehearsal room.
+If artists do not introduce youth to the best that theater can be, then we have no future artists, audiences, advocates or funders.
+If the community is not engaged then there is no widespread support for telling our stories “The play is the thing …”.